CodeMaster8888/FeedBinAssignment1/README.md

-To run this progra you need:
-Dotnet 6 sdk
-Visual stduio 2022
+To run this progra you need Dotnet 6 sdk & runtime and Visual stduio 2022 installed.